namanhd/mouseboard-autoharp/README.md

 - A piano layout for the bass note pads!
 - Responsive-design CSS gymnastics (the UI should look passable on most phone/tablet screens now!
 Still todo: a touchscreen panel of chord buttons in place of keyboard input, for mobile devices to work with Manual mode.)

+### Autocomposer technical notes
+- I hand-wrote a handful of **individual patterns**, incorporating randomness where multiple chord voicings, bass shifts, or rhythm patterns may be compatible.
+These choices were my own, so the resulting music definitely is influenced by how I usually write bossa nova specifically and chord progressions in general.
+- The **sequencing of modulating patterns** to reach arbitrary key centers is algorithmic; the handwritten patterns cover only a few possible key transitions, so the code takes over and breaks the requested key transitions into appropriate smaller blocks that do have written patterns and modifies them to fit each possible key transition, taking care to insert resolutions where natural.
+The main algorithm for producing bars given a key shift is a recursive, 550-line monstrosity; very fun to peruse.
+- **Automatic voice leading** turns out to play a huge role in making this sound convincing and less mechanical.
+The latest auto voice leading algorithm is done by the chordplayers, and not individual voices, so oversight of all playing voices is available for the smoothest possible voice leading.
+There are lots of heuristics to make the voice leading work well, and more tweaking is called for.
+- My personal record for leaving this thing playing continuously in the background is somewhere over 1200 bars.

 ## Manual mode: Basic usage
 - Select a bass note by hovering your mouse over the note pads.
 Play that bass and premade chords built on it using the computer keyboard.